brorarangers/brorarangers.github.io/_posts/2015-07-20-calling_all_hacks.md

 ---
 section: news
+subsection:
 layout: post
 title: Calling all would be "Hacks"
+description: Interested in a career in Sports Journalism?
+Or just keen to tell the world about Brora Rangers match day exploits?
+We are looking for a match reporter ...
+image: no      #image to mirror post name.jpg
+og: yes         #for Twitter and Facebook content
 ---
 Going forward Brora Rangers will be launching a new match day programme and looking to substantially increase our exposure in the local press.